“The Immigrant: Is He an Acquisition or a Detriment?” Judge, 19 Sep 1903 (Library of Congress, Prints and Photographs Division, LC-USZC4-3659)

-A new Sassy Jane Guide, Discovering Immigrant Ancestors at Castle Garden and Ellis Island, is coming next month.
-What did your ancestors experience as they left their homes and sailed to New York, passed through immigration inspections, and entered the country?
+What did your ancestors experience as they left their homes and sailed to America, passed through immigration inspections, and entered the country?

-Using resources of the National Archives, Library of Congress, academic archives, and genealogy sources, this new Sassy Jane Guide covers the complete immigration experience of your ancestors to New York ports.
-Focusing on the second and third waves of immigration, from 1855 at Castle Garden to 1920 at Ellis Island, this new Sassy Jane Guide also includes an extensive section on immigration records to aid your family history research.
+Using resources of the National Archives, Library of Congress, academic archives, and genealogy sources, the guide also covers the complete immigration experience of your ancestors to New York ports, focusing on the second and third waves of immigration, from 1855 at Castle Garden to 1920 at Ellis Island.

 The political cartoon above, “The Immigrant: Is He an Acquisition or a Detriment?” was published in 1903 in Judge, a weekly satirical magazine.